BDen32/Milestone-Project-1/README.md

  - The modal form layout was incorrect and was not responsive - used Bootstrap to align correctly and respond to screen sizes.
  - The form did not have a submit button - added following testing.
  ![Image showing the form without a submit button](assets/images/form-no-button.png)
- - The Thank you and 404 pages did not have any writing on them.
+ - The *Thank You* and *404* pages did not have any writing on them.
 So updated to include appropriate messages.

 ### Accessibility